From New Zealand

 Science in a Van

-Emily & Alan for the Science in a Van team are presenting daily video sessions on You Tube.
-Great for teachers and students.
-You can see all the details here.
+Emily & Alan for the Science in a Van team presented a daily video session on You Tube during Level 4 Lock down.
+They are great for teachers and students.
+You can see all the sessions here.

 Wellington’s Zoo has created a page of animal activities for children.
 Have a look here.